stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 ## Conclusions

-Described memory management approach provide good stability for the heavy-loaded application.
+Described memory management approach provides good stability for the heavy-loaded application.
 But as we can see in benchmarks sometimes simple Java Collections are faster.
-It happens for the low number of elements, however increasing number of inserted elements memory-management collections provides considerable performance improvement and stability.
+It happens for the low number of elements, however increasing number of inserted elements we can see that collections with memory management provide considerably better performance and stability then generic Java Collections.